The workflow

 On the desktop, in your DAW.

-KITE loads as a VST3 or CLAP plugin on macOS and Windows.
+KITE Sampler loads as a VST3 or CLAP plugin on macOS and Windows, and as an AUv3 plugin on macOS.
 No special setup — drop it on a track and your tablet session opens inside the DAW.

 Ableton LiveVST3